We are one of Australia’s flagship biomedical research institutes

 Dr Chris Davis

-Having more than thirteen years management experience in innovation, working at the academic/industry interface, my role is to lead a group of professionals dedicated to the strategic and operational development of the institute.
-Our prime focus is on translation of our scientific discoveries into social and economic benefit, locally and globally.
+Having more than thirteen years management experience in innovation and commercialisation, working at the academic/industry interface, Chris' role is to lead a group of professionals dedicated to the strategic and operational development of the institute.
+As general manager, his prime focus is on translation and commercialisation of our scientific discoveries for social and economic benefit, locally and globally.

 Gold Coast Health and Knowledge Precinct